50 Best Christmas Picture Books For Kids in 2023 (Free Printable)

 *Now a Netflix Movie

-Nikolas is an eleven-year-old nicknamed “Christmas.”
-Join Nikolas on a journey to the North Pole to find his missing father.
-Along the way, he meets unlikely friends and finds that he is the only person that can help a struggling village regain its Christmas spirit.
+Eleven-year-old Nikolas, aka “Christmas,” embarks on a journey to the North Pole to find his missing father.
+Along the way, he discovers unlikely friends and learns he’s the key to restoring a village’s Christmas spirit.

 *New York Times Bestseller Author